-People who work in certain jobs, especially in the manufacturing industry, may have higher risks of cancer because of exposures to some chemicals, radiation, or other aspects of their work.
+People who work in certain jobs may have higher risks of cancer because of exposures to some chemicals, radiation, or other aspects of their work.

 But cancer can take many years, or even decades, to develop.
 So some people may have an increased risk of cancer because they used to work with cancer-causing substances before regulations came into force.

 What types of jobs might put me at risk?

 Certain types of work can carry a higher risk, depending on the exposures people have in their individual jobs.
 This may include: